National Science Foundation Network: 1.5Mbit/s (T-1) backbone

 The NSFNET became the principal Internet backbone starting in the Summer of 1986, when MIDnet, the first NSFNET regional backbone network became operational.
 By 1988, in addition to the five NSF supercomputer centers, NSFNET included connectivity to the regional networks BARRNet, JVNCNet, Merit/MichNet, MIDnet, NCAR, NorthWestNet, NYSERNet, SESQUINET, SURAnet, and Westnet, which in turn connected about 170 additional networks to the NSFNET.
 Three new nodes were added as part of the upgrade to T-3: NEARNET in Cambridge, Massachusetts; Argone National Laboratory outside of Chicago; and SURAnet in Atlanta, Georgia.
 NSFNET connected to other federal government networks including the NASA Science Internet, the Energy Science Network (ESnet), and others.

-Connections were also established to international research and education networks starting in 1988 to Canada, France, the Netherlands, then to NORDUnet (serving Denmark, Finland, Iceland, Norway, and Sweden), and later to many others.
+Connections were also established to research and education networks in other countries starting in 1988 with Canada, France, NORDUnet (serving Denmark, Finland, Iceland, Norway, and Sweden), the Netherlands, and many other countries in subsequent years.

 Two Federal Internet Exchanges (FIXes) were established in June 1989 under the auspices of the Federal Engineering Planning Group (FEPG).
 FIX East, at the University of Maryland in College Park and FIX West, at the NASA Ames Research Center in Mountain View, California.
 The existence of NSFNET and the FIXes allowed the ARPANET to be phased out in mid-1990.

 Starting in August 1990 the NSFNET backbone supported the OSI Connectionless Network Protocol (CLNP) in addition to TCP/IP.
 However, CLNP usage remained low when compared to TCP/IP.

 Traffic on the network continued its rapid growth, doubling every seven months.
 Projections indicated that the T-1 backbone would become overloaded sometime in 1990.

 A critical routing technology, Border Gateway Protocol (BGP), originated during this period of Internet history.
 BGP allowed routers on the NSFNET backbone to differentiate routes originally learned via multiple paths.
 Prior to BGP, interconnection between IP network was inherently hierarchical, and careful planning was needed to avoid routing loops.
 BGP turned the Internet into a meshed topology, moving away from the centric architecture which the ARPANET emphasized.